briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 Referred to strTimeZone (locationTZ) in DetailView and used timeZoneDisplay to test that API is working.
 It should show Brisbane timezone.
 Used .onAppear to update locationTZ to equal strTimeZone.
 Each place currently shows the Brisbane timezone.

+Need to ensure that each place has own timezone.
+In ViewModel, changed feault Brisbane lat and long to each places own lat and long.
+Each place now has appropriate timezone.
+Now that we have the timezone of each place, the sunset and sunrise can be found.
+Need to use another API - https://sunrise-sunset.org/api.
+In ViewModel, added structs and fetch function similar to time zone.
+Also created a similar display for sunset and sunrise times, to refer to in DetailView.
+Requires a function to convert GMT to TimeZone, refer to comments and documentation for more info.

 ### Thank you for the extension!
 31st of May, 2023, 11:59pm